penumbra-zone/penumbra/docs/protocol/src/protocol/transaction_crypto.md

 * Notes: `[0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]`
 * Memos: `[1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]`
 * Swaps: `[2, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]`
+* Memo keys: `[3, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]`

-This enables the same key to be used in the case of e.g. a swap with an associated note, or a note with an associated memo.
+This enables the same key to be used in the case of e.g. a swap with an associated note.

 ## Keys

-We have four primary keys involved in transaction-level symmetric cryptography:
+We have several keys involved in transaction-level symmetric cryptography:
 * A *shared secret* derived between sender and recipient,
-* A *payload key* used to encrypt a single swap, note, or memo (one of each type).
+* A *per-action payload key* used to encrypt a single swap, note, or memo key (one of each type).
 It is derived from the shared secret.
+It is used for a single action.
+* A *random payload key* used to encrypt a memo.
+It is generated randomly and is shared between all actions in a given transaction.
 * An *outgoing cipher key* used to encrypt key material (the shared secret) to enable the sender to later decrypt an outgoing swap, note, or memo.
 * An *OVK wrapped key* - this is the shared secret encrypted using the sender's outgoing cipher key.
 A sender can later use this field to recover the shared secret they used when encrypting the note, swap, or memo to a recipient.
+* A *wrapped memo key* - this is the memo key encrypted using the per-action payload key.
+The memo key used for a (per-transaction) memo is shared between all outputs in that transaction.
+The wrapped key is encrypted to their per-action payload key.

 In the rest of this section, we describe how each key is derived.